 For the Game of Thrones fans

-Dunluce Medieval Irish Castle is probably the most famous of all the castles along the Causeway Coastal Route and while it’s very fun to explore these ruins during the day for a small £5.00 entrance fee, we loved coming back there later in the day to watch the sunset even more.
+Dunluce Medieval Irish Castle is probably the most famous of all the castles along the Causeway Coastal Route and is just a few minutes drive from the famous Giant’s Causeway.
+It’s very fun to explore these ruins during the day for a small £5.00 entrance fee, we loved coming back there later in the day to watch the sunset even more.
 The silhouette against the rainbow coloured sky was just stunning and it seemed every photographer in the vicinity agreed with us!

 If you’re a Game of Thrones fan and fancy staying in a castle, stop by the 4* Ballygally Castle along the Coast Road.
 Ballygally Castle is also home to one of the 10 beautifully crafted Game of Thrones doors that were carved out of the trees from the Dark Hedges that fell during a storm.